 Any Grade 11 and 12 courses completed, withdrawn or failed, as outlined in the previous section, will appear on a student transcript along with the marks earned in the program.
-Full disclosure will take affect 5 instructional days following the issue of the Mid-Term report card: November for courses that only run in semester 1; January for full-year courses and April for courses that only run in semester 2.
+Full disclosure will take affect 5 instructional days following the issue of the mid-term report card: November for courses that only run in semester 1; January for full-year courses and April for courses that only run in semester 2.
 All course changes at TWS require consultation with advisors, subject teachers and parents followed by completion of the appropriate paperwork and final approval.
+Note: full disclosure was waived for Gr.
+11 and 12 courses during the COVID-19 pandemic.